Shaniii1994/Project-1-Hackathon/docs/modules/module-3-ai-brain/3-nav2-navigation/index.md

 ## Related Concepts

-- Nav2 builds upon the sensor simulation concepts from Module 2
+- Nav2 builds upon the perception systems from Isaac ROS (Chapter 2)
-- Navigation connects to the perception systems from Isaac ROS (Chapter 2)
+- Navigation connects with the simulation concepts from Isaac Sim (Chapter 1)
-- These concepts together enable comprehensive autonomous navigation systems
+- These concepts together enable complete AI-robotics navigation systems
-- Path planning algorithms integrate with control systems for execution
+- Integration with sensor fusion provides environmental awareness for navigation